 What is shadow IT?
+Meaning and examples

 Shadow IT applies to any digital asset used on a company network without the IT department's knowledge or approval.
 Any software or hardware being utilized that isn't first screened and sanctioned by IT falls into the murkiness of shadow IT, and it's more prevalent than you might think.
-A recent CORE research report found that shadow IT usage has exploded by 59% since organizations widely embraced the remote work model.1 The most common culprits of shadow IT tend to be productivity apps, cloud storage, file sharing and document editing apps, as well as communication and messaging apps.
+A recent CORE research report found that shadow IT usage has exploded by 59% since organizations widely embraced the remote work model.1 The most common examples of shadow IT tend to be productivity apps, cloud storage, file sharing and document editing apps, as well as communication and messaging apps.

 The causes of shadow IT are usually harmless.
 Teams want to adopt new tools that will help streamline their workflows, but often feel the approval processes from IT can be too slow and cumbersome.
 Employees use personal apps on workstation computers because they find them helpful.
 And some individuals feel they can work more efficiently or effectively using their personal devices and preferred software, instead of the company's sanctioned IT resources.2 While these actions outside of IT's purview are without malicious intent, there are residual consequences of shadow IT that can't be ignored.

-Shadow IT and the connection to technical debt
+Meaning of shadow IT and the connection to technical debt

 Shadow IT and technical debt are similar in that they both accumulate over time, as the result of decisions carried out by teams and individuals.
 They can exist concurrently in some situations, like when new tools are adopted but legacy systems aren't decommissioned.
-Another example would be when a new platform is developed, or updates to software roll out, but an older version remains active to support customers who didn't upgrade or move to the new platform.
+Another scenario would be when a new platform is developed, or updates to software roll out, but an older version remains active to support customers who didn't upgrade or move to the new platform.
 The costs associated with continuing to run these legacy systems, or maintaining old versions of software, can add up and have a compounding effect on already inefficient business processes.

 The potential costs of shadow IT